BelaPlatform/bela_newBlog/docs/_posts/2020-11-18-ambulation-tim-shaw-soundscape.markdown

 ## Future possibilities

 I will soon participate in an online residency where I propose to develop Ambulation further, I would like to develop the technical system which supports the walk so that it incorporates other sense data collection and sonification (using portable sensors and other data streams).
-These could work well going straight into the BELA's analogue inputs.
-I also imagine further developing this piece as a lockdown project, going on walks and presenting them online to a remote audiences.
+These could work well going straight into the Bela's analogue inputs.
+I also imagine further developing this piece as a lockdown project, going on walks and presenting them online to remote audiences.

 {% include single-image.html fileName="ambulation/Credit_TimShaw.jpg" %}

-More detail of the soundwalk and system can be found in [this paper](https://www.nime.org/proceedings/2020/nime2020_paper4.pdf) I wrote for the NIME 2020 conference in collaboration with [John Bowers]().
+More detail of the soundwalk and system can be found in [this paper](https://www.nime.org/proceedings/2020/nime2020_paper4.pdf) I wrote for the NIME 2020 conference in collaboration with John Bowers.